Evidently most of the digital cameras with semiconductor

 use the inner photoelectric effect - in both the pixel work like an

-array of solar cells: more light = more charge or current,
+pixel = one solar cell, more light = more charge or current,

 CCD and CMOS circuit principles